 Racing Pigeon Training

 At age of 6 to 7 weeks, the birds will begin taking off, flying in very small circles above the loft.
 This is naturally way of recognizing the surrounding and observing the area around the loft.
 When your birds have molted their 3rd flight feather, they are finally ready to take down the road.
 Pick clear bright days with less clouds.
 Train your youngsters in the morning.
 Gradually keep increasing the distance from the loft.
 This is like a format of real race.
-The practice of loft flying and tossing continues throughout a pigeon’s career.
+Thus the practice of loft flying and tossing continues throughout a pigeon’s career.

 Racer Pigeon Secrets

-Training methods vary from trainer to trainer.
+Again Training methods vary from trainer to trainer.
 Most fanciers used to guide and share their race training tips while others are reluctant to share their secret of training.
-One of the most popular method is the widowhood.
+For instance, One of the most popular method is the widowhood.
 The method uses the birds desire to reproduce as motivation to give bird urgency to return on race day.

 Pigeon Racing USA

 Pigeon Racing in USA was introduced in United States about 1875, however the regular racing did not begin until the end of 1878.
 According to the American Racing Pigeon Union, there are 15,000 registered lofts under two accrediting groups.
-Shady Hills, Florida is home to a pigeon racing club and hosts annual racing tournaments and events.
+Similarly Shady Hills, Florida is home to a pigeon racing club and hosts annual racing tournaments and events.